barryclark/jekyll-now/_posts/2018-03-07-FirstEntry.md

 My goal is to become a professional full stack developer one day.
 Wish me luck,guys!

 At the moment I'm learning some HTML/CSS and will move on to Javascript pretty soon.
-I'm excited since I want to learn Javascript to create my own Plugins for RPG Maker MV.
+I'm excited since I can use Javascript to create my own Plugins for RPG Maker MV.
-I know, I know.
-What kind of nerdy stuff is that? :D
+Let's see how this will work out.
+I'm faithful.

-That's all for now.
+So guys, that's all for now.
 See you around!